Dvrklex/webspa/README.md

 # What is a SPA (Single Page Application)?
 A Single Page Application (SPA) is a type of web application that operates within a single web page instead of multiple pages.
 In a SPA, all content is initially loaded as part of the main page, and user interactions with the application are handled dynamically without the need to completely reload the page.
 This results in a faster and smoother user experience, akin to that of a desktop application.

+## Run this project
+1. Clone this repository: `git clone https://github.com/Dvrklex/webspa.git`
+2. Install the dependencies `npm init`
+3. Run `ng serve` and go to the http://localhost:4200/ to see the site.

 # How it SPA works

 Initial Load: A SPA loads an initial HTML page containing the basic structure, styles, and scripts.